What is the Patent Box?

-Existing patents as well as new patents are eligible for the 10% tax rate, although the benefits of the Patent Box are being phased in over five years from 1 April 2013.
+Existing patents as well as new patents are eligible for the 10% tax rate.

 Patent rights which are acquired from third parties can also be eligible for the 10% Patent Box tax rate, provided that the claimant company has done further work in developing the intellectual property or a product into which it is incorporated.

 Patent rights licensed in by a company are also eligible for the Patent Box, provided that the licence provides exclusivity at a national level.

 - The Patent Box is optional and does not apply automatically; it must actively be claimed in the company’s corporation tax return.